 The S-100 standard for ENC charts is quickly evolving [Update]

-in May 1992, the International Hydrographic Organization (IHO) had adopted a standard aimed at defining the specifications of electronic charts, the ENC, used by ships, as well as the devices that display them, called ECDIS.
-This standard was published under the name S-57 – IHO Special Publication N°57.
-This standard was then the subject of a major update, version 3.1, in November 2000.
+in May 1992, the International Hydrographic Organization (IHO) had adopted a standard aimed at defining the specifications of electronic charts, the ENC, used by ships, as well as the devices that display them, Called ECDIS.
+This standard has been published under the name S-57 – IHO Special Publication N°57.
+This standard was subsequently significantly updated, The version 3.1, in November 2000.
 Ten years were then left to the various operators, manufacturers and publishers, to bring their navigation systems on board ships into compliance.
-In January 2010, a new standard S-100 IHO Special Publication – Universal Hydrographic Data Model has been published, an important development aimed at adapting to this rapid growth in data available for navigation.
+In January 2010, A new standard S-100 IHO Special Publication – Universal Hydrographic Data Model has been published, an important evolution aimed at adapting to this rapid growth in the data available for navigation.

-Indeed, as electronic navigation becomes more widespread, mariners have maritime data flows from multiple sources that allow them to navigate with ever more safety and efficiency.
-However, with the increase in the amount of information and the number of sources, it becomes essential to standardize data so that they can be easily integrated and displayed appropriately on navigation systems.
-After several years of evolution, The’IHO published in december 2018 version 4.0.0 of the S-100 standard (¹).
-In 2019, several specifications (²) of the S-100 standard have been updated and published.
+Indeed, as e-navigation becomes more widespread, Mariners have access to maritime data feeds from multiple sources that allow them to navigate with ever greater safety and efficiency.
+However, with the increase in the amount of information and the number of sources, It is becoming essential to standardize the data so that it can be easily integrated and displayed appropriately on navigation systems.
+After several years of evolution, The’IHO published in December 2018 version 4.0.0 of the S-100 standard (¹).
+In 2019, Multiple Specifications (²) of the S-100 standard have been updated and published.

 Les spécifications du standard S-100